| Navigation : Previous | Next |

 Items of the Library Window

-Do not confuse the Libraries package with the
+Do not mistake the Libraries package with the

 Location of the Libraries